linehan/Dodo/README.md

    using their (Document-assigned) unique `Node::__nid` values.

 * `Document::__id_to_element`
 ..
-Hash table which indexes a Document's child Nodes by their "id" content attribute.
-In the event of a collision, the hash bucket is converted to an object of class MultiId.
+Hash table which indexes a document's child nodes by their "id" content attribute.
+In the event of a collision, the hash bucket is converted to an object of class `MultiId`.
+Used by `Document::getElementById()`.

-   Used by Document::getElementById().

 * `MultiId` (defined in `/src/Document.php`).
 ..
 Maintains an array of `Node`s, indexed by their (internal-use)